leonjza/frida-boot/course/2-chapter-2/repurposing.md

 Pwnd!!
 ```

-That is one way to manipualte the code flow, but its not there yet.
+That is one way to manipulate the code flow, but it’s not there yet.
 We don't really know what the pin is yet (well, you probably do from the static analysis, but let's try different way anyways).

 ## reusing internal code